Frequently Asked Questions

 • Where handoffs and approvals occur

 Then note, even roughly, how long each step is actively worked on vs. how long it waits.
-This often aligns closely with what Faros AI shows you, but now you have the narrative behind the numbers.
+This often aligns closely with what Faros shows you, but now you have the narrative behind the numbers.

 3. Look for high-signal symptoms.
 Use the map and your tooling data to zero in on: